Research Findings Tracker Products About Kaal →

 Rahu-Ketu is the fifth sub-period of the 18-year Rahu Mahadasha and the middle inflection point of the cycle.
 The four earlier sub-periods (Rahu-Rahu, Rahu-Jupiter, Rahu-Saturn, Rahu-Mercury) consume the first 10.5 years and establish the Mahadasha's foundational patterns.
 Rahu-Ketu opens the dissolution phase that releases those patterns.
 The four later sub-periods (Rahu-Venus, Rahu-Sun, Rahu-Moon, Rahu-Mars) then build new patterns on the cleared ground.

 The classical reading treats the dissolution as structurally necessary.
-The Mahadasha cannot run its full second-half patterns without releasing the first-half patterns first, and the Rahu-Ketu sub-period serves that release function.
+The Mahadasha cannot run its full second-half patterns without releasing the first-half patterns first and the Rahu-Ketu sub-period serves that release function.
 A native who passes through Rahu-Ketu without significant dissolution often finds that the second-half sub-periods carry residual friction from un-released first-half patterns.
 Conversely, a native who passes through Rahu-Ketu with clean dissolution often finds the second-half patterns open more freely.

 Frequently asked questions